AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

-Double parameters with their :c:macro:`kOfxParamPropDoubleType` property set to :c:macro:`kOfxParamDoubleTypeTime` are interpretted as a time.
-The host can represent these as frames, seconds, milliseconds, millenia or whatever it feels is appropriate.
+Double parameters with their :c:macro:`kOfxParamPropDoubleType` property set to :c:macro:`kOfxParamDoubleTypeTime` are interpreted as a time.
+The host can represent these as frames, seconds, milliseconds, millennia or whatever it feels is appropriate.
 However, a visual effect plugin sees such values in 'frames'.
 Applicable only to 1D double parameters.
 It is an error to set this on any other type of double parameter.